luiisca/sticker-smash/README.md

 # Sticker Smash App

-A fun app to add stickers to your images and share them with friends.
+A simple app to add stickers to your images and download them.
 Built with React Native and Expo.

 ![Sticker Smash App Screenshot](./screenshot.png)